vic-ma/website/content/posts/2025-07-15-design-doc/index.md

 ```
 Then, I could dynamically change the font to whatever I wanted.

-Here's what *Source Code Pro*, a monospace font, looks like:
+Here's what *Source Code Pro*, a monospace font, looks like.
+It gives an interesting, more rigid look---especially for the word suggestion list, where all the letters now line up vertically.
 ![Monospace font](https://victorma.ca/posts/gsoc-5/monospace.png)

-And here's what *Annie Use Your Telescope*, a handwriting font, looks like:
+And here's what *Annie Use Your Telescope*, a handwriting font, looks like.
+It gives a fun, charming look to the crossword grid, like it's been filled out by hand.
+It's a bit too quirky to use as a default font, but adding it as an option might be nice.
 ![Handwriting font](https://victorma.ca/posts/gsoc-5/handwriting.png)

+## Design doc